- 1947 - 2008 (Creation)

 Records related to smaller or one-time meetings are also included.
 This includes meetings with a various individuals including government officials, representatives of institutions, academics, and other Bank staff.
 Records of these meetings may include the notes and memoranda of the Regional Vice President.

 Fonds contains records relating to a number of temporary and standing committees, task forces, working groups, etc., on which the Region or its units are represented or about which they are kept informed.
-Functions of these committees generally include , thatthe establishment, recommendation, or supervision of policy and procedure monitor implementation of policy and procedures.
-Records related to other internal Regional VP or Country Departments are also included. and on which the Region or its units are represented or about which they are kept informed .
-Other committees internal to the Regional VP or Country Department relate to research, briefing and sector work.
+Activities of these committees generally include the establishment, recommendation, or supervision of policy and procedure.
+Other committees internal to the Regional VP or Country Department relate to research and sector work.
 Records may include terms of reference, agenda, agenda papers, decisions, member lists, supporting or background documentation, and minutes and reports.